funnycups/Toolify/README.md

 - **`client_authentication`**: List of `allowed_keys` for clients accessing this middleware.
 - **`features`**: Toggle features like logging, role conversion, and API key handling.
   - `key_passthrough`: Set to `true` to directly forward the client-provided API key to the upstream service, bypassing the configured `api_key` in `upstream_services`.
+  - `model_passthrough`: Set to `true` to forward all requests directly to the upstream service named 'openai', ignoring any model-based routing rules.
   - `prompt_template`: Customize the system prompt used to instruct the model on how to use tools.

 ## Usage